-6 FORMAT button
+7 FORMAT button

-Formats (initializes) the internal hard disk.
+Formats the internal hard disk.
 When you move the cursor to this button and press the [ENTER] key, the hard disk will be formatted.
 During execution, a popup window will indicate the progress.
 When formatting has been completed, the popup window will close automatically.

 - Executing the Format operation will erase all data from the internal hard disk, and the data cannot be recovered.
-We recommend you to backup all data on the internal hard disk to a computer before executing the Format operation. - You cannot abort the Format operation once it has been started. - Never turn off or disconnect the power during formatting, since this may damage the hard disk and cause malfunctions.
+Use this operation with caution. - You cannot abort the Format operation once it has been started. - Never turn off or disconnect the power during formatting, since this may damage the hard disk and cause malfunctions.